University of Technology Sydney: Admissions

-As of 2023, UTS had the third highest demand for places in New South Wales for university applicants.
+As of 2024, UTS had the third highest demand for places in New South Wales for university applicants.

 For domestic applications, an Australian Tertiary Admission Rank (ATAR) is required, with selection ranks varying between courses.
 Applicants may also be eligible for admission if they have completed a UTS foundation course or an AQF Diploma.
 Applicants applying with an IB Diploma will have their scores converted into a UAC Rank for admission.

-In 2023, statistics by the Universities Admissions Centre (UAC) revealed that the Bachelor of Business program at UTS was the second most in-demand course in the state, with 877 applicants placing it as their first preference.
-The Bachelor of Nursing program was the eight most in-demand course with 649 applicants.
+In 2024, statistics by the Universities Admissions Centre (UAC) revealed that the Bachelor of Business program at UTS was the second most in-demand course in the state, with 956 applicants placing it as their first preference.
+The Bachelor of Nursing program was the ninth most in-demand course with 608 applicants.